Angie Watson, Dee Dee Rogers and Julie Miller give their all to Genoa Feed-N-Hardware Store

 Although none of them had feed store backgrounds per se, together their collective skill sets are qualification enough.
 Angie showed, trained, and broke horses her entire life and hauled cows with her father.
 Her parents owned multiple businesses.
 She and Julie were also no strangers to projects including hardware and small construction.
 Julie’s grandmother and mother owned restaurants, and Julie herself was an excellent cook.
 Plus, she was a business owner before going to work at the Country Club.
 Dee Dee earned a masters degree in business and a teaching certificate all while working part-time at the Club prior to becoming a manager there.

 Now, Angie does all the ordering for the hardware and feed portions of the store and manually keeps inventory.
 She also mans the front sales register.
 Julie is in charge of all of the food and supply ordering for the Chuck Wagon.
-She handles all the shopping, cooking, catering, and event management.
+She handles all the shopping, cooking, and event management.
 Dee Dee balances the books, takes care of taxes, fulfills and loads orders in the feed warehouse and takes care of all the live animals.

 Angie says, “I know that on the morning of February 9, God was as excited as a parent on Christmas Day!”

 The women are confident that only God could pull together all of their abilities and supply everything they needed to make this venture a success.
 Their community rallied around the store and “willed them to make it” by taking a personal interest and helping anyway they could.
 And how do they parlay that success into more success?
 By treating people right.
 Dee Dee says their motto is: “If you walk out of our business happier than when you came in, then we’ve done our job.
 Even if you don’t buy a thing.
 God put us here to help this community and to help people, and if we do that, He is going to provide for us.”
 The evidence is convincing.
 In two years, they’ve opened a feed store, a hardware store, a tack store, a lawn and garden center, and have their own garden, with all their own animals.
 They also opened a restaurant.
 The Chuck Wagon began as a shaved ice stand.
 Now it offers a menu as well as a daily special which is basically whatever Julie feels like cooking for the day.
-They started catering last fall, and they are available for booking country chic dinners and fundraisers.
+They are available for booking country chic dinners and fundraisers.
 A customer once commented to Angie, “I don’t think there is another feed store in the entire United States where I can get Eggs Benedict, my feed, and a plumbing part in the same store.”
 They’re proud to offer an array of products with boutique style service.
 People notice the difference, too.
 Change is always counted back at the register, and orders are always loaded for the customer.
 That’s the difference between service and selling.
 People can count on quality and still be free of being sold something they don’t need.
 Their philosophy has always been, “We’d rather see 100 people at $20 than 20 people at $100.”
 So they keep their prices as low as possible.
 These women believe “service is an art and a gift to others and ourselves.”
 Dee Dee once heard a customer say to another, “The great thing about this place is you walk in the door, and they really treat you like you’re somebody, and you know you’re nobody.”
 She shared, “What we do unto others not only can, but will be done to us.
 When we take care of others, the universe will send it back.”
 Angie says, “It’s really hard to fail” in regards to taking a heartfelt risk.
 “If we closed right now, I would consider everything we’ve done up to this point a success.”
 Julie admits that the other two have practically dragged her along, but that she “hasn’t regretted trusting them yet.”

 I shall be telling this with a sigh